 I could get informed and ask questions.
 Knowing what the beast looks like, knowing its name, and seeing what’s being done to fight it, makes it all the less terrifying.

-Dropping the C bomb
+Dropping the Cancer bomb

 Then.
 Seven years ago saying the word ‘cancer’ out loud was a challenge at first.
 I can only presume hearing it was almost as tough.
 Talking about cancer was almost taboo.
 For the longest time, it was only our immediate family and close friends that knew about my dad’s illness.
 Very slowly, and only after he had been doing well and getting positive results, did I start telling other people.

 When the conversation would go that way, of course.
 People’s reactions varied from shock and pity to shock and excessive positiveness.
-All of which would progressively become easier to stomach, the more I came to terms with dad’s cancer privately.
+All of which would progressively become easier to stomach the more I came to terms with dad’s cancer privately.

 Now.
 ‘Cancer’ and ‘chemotherapy’ are part of my everyday vernacular.
 I whip that stuff out anyplace, anytime.
 It does not matter if I met you ten minutes ago.
-If you ask me what I did today and it happens to be the day I shaved my mom’s head, ’cause her hair started falling off due to chemo, I’m gonna tell you.
+If you ask me what I did today, and it happens to be the day I shaved my mom’s head ’cause her hair started falling off due to chemo, I’m gonna tell you.
 This is a big part of my life at the moment, and constantly trying to talk around it would be exhausting.
-I do apologize for sometimes leading with “took my mom to chemo,” instead of “my mom has cancer.”
-Honestly, I’ve just lost track of who knows what, at this point.
+I do apologize for sometimes leading with “took my mom to chemo” instead of “my mom has cancer.”
+Honestly, I’ve just lost track of who knows what at this point.

 My takeaway: then + now.
 I often forget that this is not a casual conversation for some people, and I end up being a bit clumsy with how I bring it up.
 But talking about it, cancer, normalizing it, helps me take away even more of its power.
 It is part of our lives, yes, but it’s not all of it.
-So, I’m likely to mention my mother’s chemo-related side effects and then go into discussing Grey’s Anatomy finale straight after.
+So, I’m likely to mention my mother’s chemo-related side effects and then go into discussing the Grey’s Anatomy finale straight after.
 (It’s not every season that nobody gets gravely injured right at the last minute of the episode, you know.)

 Both parents have cancer: 50 Shades of Dealing with it